lonnyobrien/reclaim-traditional-name-accessibility/README.md

 # Reclaim traditional name form accessibility
-# reclaim-traditional-name-accessibility
+# reclaim-traditional-name-form-accessibility
+## Reclaim a traditional name in a form
+First Nations, Inuit or Métis residential school survivors and their family may reclaim their Indigenous name that could be a single name in their traditional culture, not use the same alphabet sounds or have an English or French translation.
+The name change could also have publication exemptions intended to prevent significant harm to the person.

-## Traditional language
+## Language
-### Traditional language basics
+### Language basics
-1. [ ] It should be possible to associate a traditional language with any piece of natural language text that will be read by a user.
+1. [ ] It should be possible to associate a language with any piece of natural language text that will be read by a user.
 1. [ ] Where possible, there should  be a way to label natural language changes in inline text.
 1. [ ] Consider whether it is useful to express the <a href="https://w3c.github.io/bp-i18n-specdev/#sec_lang_meta">intended linguistic audience</a> of a resource, in addition to specifying the language used for <a href="https://w3c.github.io/bp-i18n-specdev/#sec_text_processing_lang">text processing</a>.
 1. [ ] A language declaration that indicates the <a href="https://w3c.github.io/bp-i18n-specdev/#sec_text_processing_lang">text processing language</a> for a range of text must associate  a single language  value with a specific range of text.